My Brilliant Career (film): Release

 My Brilliant Career was shown at the Cannes Film Festival in 1979 and received a warm reception.
 The film had its international debut in New York City at the New York Film Festival on 1 February 1980, followed by a release in Japan on 2 January 1982, and in Poland on 23 July 2007 at Era New Horizons Film Festival.

 Box office

 My Brilliant Career grossed $3,052,000 at the box office in Australia.

 Critical response

 Charles Champlin of the Los Angeles Times lauded the film for its "resolute and courageous ending," also deeming it "beautifully written, photographed, directed, and acted."
 The New York Times' Janet Maslin also praised the film, noting in her review: "My Brilliant Career doesn't need to trumpet either its or its heroine's originality this loudly.
 The facts speak for themselves—and so does the radiance with which Miss Armstrong and Miss Davis invest so many memorable moments."
+William Mootz of the Courier Journal wrote "It's a beautiful film, handsomely photographed, faultlessly directed, and magically acted.
+If you've been dismayed by the sometimes glib, often trashy, and frequently just plain inept stuff that has gorged the screen in recent months, My Brilliant Career may well restore your faith."

 It has an 86% approval rating on Rotten Tomatoes from 21 reviews.